marcobeierer/joomla-sitemapgenerator-component/README.md

 		- // maybe take whole request and attach to query?
 - // message that sitemap was saved and no download is required...
 	- // maybe view link instead of download?

-- add tabs for multi lang sites similar to link checker
+- // add tabs for multi lang sites similar to link checker
-	- copy from link checker
+	- // copy from link checker
+- // test multilang support

-- test if query params to remove works with filtering...
+- // test if query params to remove works with filtering...
-	- is urlencode automatically applied?
-- test multilang support

-- use real release (js file), not latest
+- // use real release (js file), not latest

 - test fresh installation
+	- JED checker

 ## TODO
 - add support for splitted sitemaps